Mapping Microstructure: Manifold Construction for Accelerated Materials Exploration: Methods

 \subsection{Spinodal Decomposition Phase Field Simulations}

-The material domain explored in this work is a representation of phase separation mechanism of spinodal decomposition in two-phase material systems.
-This is a thermodynamic process by which complex microstructures are generated when a liquid melt is quenched to form a solid having a composition inside the spinodal region, leading to spontaneous phase separation.
-This quenching process and resulting microstructure is accurately represented by numerically solving using Equation \ref{eq:cahn}, the Cahn-Hilliard equation \cite{chenContinuumFieldApproach1996, blomkerSpinodalDecompositionforCahn2001}:
+The material domain explored in this work is a representation of the spinodal decomposition phase separation mechanism in two-phase material systems.
+This is a thermodynamic process by which complex microstructures are generated when a liquid melt having a composition inside the spinodal region is quenched to form a solid, leading to spontaneous phase separation.
+This quenching process and resulting microstructure is accurately represented by numerically solving the Cahn-Hilliard equation \cite{chenContinuumFieldApproach1996}, \cite{blomkerSpinodalDecompositionforCahn2001} using Equation \ref{eq:cahn}:

 where $c$ is the local relative concentration of the binary system components, $D$ is the diffusivity, and $\kappa$ is the atomic scale interaction length.
 In this case, $\kappa$ acts as a proxy for interfacial energy, wherein larger values of $\kappa$ correspond to a greater energy penalty for having a boundary between phases, leading to fewer, larger particles.
 The initial stages of separation are highly dependent on the volume fraction, $\eta$, which controls the mean value of Gaussian random noise field and thus the local concentration, $c$, across the spatial realization of microstructure.